ardamavi/HandwritingRecognition/README.md

 If you want to add a new training images to previously character datasets or null dataset of character, you add a image(suggested image size: 25x25) to about character directory.

-Note: We work on grayscale(2D matrix) image also if you use color images(like RGB), this app automatically return to grayscale from your color image.
+Note: We work on grayscale(2D matrix) image also if you use color images(like RGB), program automatically return to grayscale from your color image.

 ### Used Modules:
 - sys